 Hands if the air if you are as pumped as we are about the Hong Kong-Singapore travel bubble?
 Get ready for warmer weather, hawker centres, and some of the best hospitality in Asia

-1. The Hong Kong-Singapore travel bubble will kick off from November 22
+1. The Hong Kong-Singapore travel bubble will kick off on May 26

 Pssst… weekday high tea in Singapore is a must at these spots.